sgr/logutil/README.md

 # log-utils

 A Clojure library designed to use java.util.logging easily.
-It provides two custom classes and one utility function.
+It provides two utility classes and one function.

 * logutil.Log4JLikeFormatter
 * logutil.LazyFileHandler